Invitation to become a Charter Member

 As a charter member, your annual subscription renewal will never be more than $49.
 That’s a real bargain, as we expect the body of knowledge regarding knowledge capture, transfer, and governance to continue growing at a rapid pace.

-Start making your knowledge curation program more effective by taking advantage of our three decades of experience and lessons learned in capturing and growing personal and institutional knowledge.
+Start making your knowledge curation program more effective by taking advantage of our four decades of experience and lessons learned in capturing and growing personal and institutional knowledge.
 Simply click on the button below to enter your secure major credit card (Visa, MasterCard, Discover, American Express) or PayPal payment information via PayPal…

 The billing merchant will appear on your statement as Applied Knowledge Sciences, Inc.